Flocculator Rebuild, Repair,

 there are some "Rolls-Royce-Type-Models" still out there but unless

-you are familiar with the rarified PTE, or if your mixer was build prior to the 70's, your
+you are familiar with the rarified PTE, or if your mixer was built prior to the 70's, your

 mixer is probably not in this category.
 On the other hand, getting parts for these relics